devlive-community/view-shadcn-ui/docs/components/count-down.md

-        ['simple', 'Whether to display the simple version', 'boolean', 'false'], ['title', 'The title of the count down, only valid when <code>simple</code> is false', 'string', ''], ['toolbar', 'Whether to display the toolbar', 'boolean', 'false'], ]">
+        ['simple', 'Whether to display the simple version', 'boolean', 'false'], ['title', 'The title of the count down, only valid when <code>simple</code> is false', 'string', ''], ['toolbar', 'Whether to display the toolbar', 'boolean', 'false'], ['warningThreshold', 'The warning threshold of the count down, only valid when <code>simple</code> is false', 'number', '5'], ]">
 </ApiTable>